 LENGTH OF TERM OF OFFICERS

-Officers shall be elected at the (October) Annual Meeting in years ending with an even number (i.e., 2016, 2018, 2020, 2022, etc)
+Officers shall be elected at the (October) Annual Meeting in years ending with an even number (i.e., 2022, 2024, 2026, 2028, etc.).

-Officers are elected to a two year term beginning on November 1st following the election in October.
+Officers are elected to a two-year term beginning on November 1st following the election in October.

 Any officer may serve three consecutive terms in the same office for a total of six years after which they must wait two years before seeking the same office again.

-REPLACEMENT OF OFFICERS UPON RESIGNATION
+APPOINTMENT OF OFFICERS UPON VACANCIES

-The Vice President shall assume responsibilities of the resigned Officer until a replacement can be found.
+The Vice President shall assume responsibilities of the vacant office until a replacement can be found.

-If more than one office is vacant then the President can appoint temporary replacements.
+If more than one Officer positition is vacant, the President may immediately appoint temporary replacements until permanent replacements have been selected.

-The President must make an announcement of the vacancy at the next regularly schedule Council meeting.
-This announcement shall request that person willing to fill the vacancy should contact the Board of Trustees.

-The replacement will be selected by the President with Board of Trustees approval.
+The permanent appointment to a vacant Officer position shall follow the procedures outlined in ARTICLE VI, SECTION H.